Professor Carolee T. Bull

 Professor Jan E. Leach

 Jan Leach is a plant pathologist who studies the molecular basis of plant disease susceptibility and resistance and how these responses are influenced by interactions within the phytobiome.
-Leach is the current President of the International Society of Plant Pathology.
+Prof Leach is the current President of the International Society of Plant Pathology.
 She is a Fellow and a past President of the American Phytopathological Society (APS).
 She served on the APS Public Policy Board for 16 years, leading advocacy efforts such as the Phytobiomes Initiative, a systems-level approach to improving crop productivity.
-Leach is a Fellow of the American Association for the Advancement of Science (AAAS) and a Fellow of the American Academy of Microbiology.
-Leach is a member of the Board on Agriculture and Natural Resources of the US National Academy of Sciences, and a Non-Resident Fellow of the Noble Research Foundation Institute.
+Prof Leach is a Fellow of the American Association for the Advancement of Science (AAAS) and a Fellow of the American Academy of Microbiology.
+She is a member of the Board on Agriculture and Natural Resources of the US National Academy of Sciences, and a Non-Resident Fellow of the Noble Research Foundation Institute.

 - Registrations Open November 2018